cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 const mat = new cc.Material();
 mat.initialize({ effectName: 'builtin-standard' }); // now `mat` is a valid standard material
 ```

-And the names are automatically generated based on its file path (relative to the `assets/effects` folder in your project) and file name(extension excluded). <br>
+And the names are automatically generated based on its file path (relative to the `assets/effects` folder in your project) and file name(extension excluded).

-The builtin effects are located directly inside the `assets/effects` folder in the internal database, so the effect names don't contain a path.<br>
+The builtin effects are located directly inside the `assets/effects` folder in the internal database, so the effect names don't contain a path.

 ## About YAML
-YAML is a human-readable data-serialization language, with a flexible, minimal syntax and easily configurable, which makes it an ideal choice.<br>
-But the syntax maybe somewhat unique, at first for those who are unfamiliar with the language,<br>
-so we made a quick intro to the most commonly used syntaxes and language features [here](yaml-101.md) for your reference.
+YAML is a human-readable data-serialization language, with a flexible, minimal syntax and easily configurable, which makes it an ideal choice.
+However, the syntax maybe somewhat unique, at first for those who are unfamiliar with the language.
+There is a quick intro to the most commonly used syntaxes and language features [here](yaml-101.md).

 ## Configurable Pass Parameters
-The shader entries are the only required fields, namely `vert` and `frag`, in the format of `shaderChunkName:entryFunctionName`.<br>
+The shader entries are the only required fields, namely `vert` and `frag`, in the format of `shaderChunkName:entryFunctionName`.

-Normally the `main` function shouldn't be specified in shader, for version-specific wrappers will be inserted at compile-time,<br>
+Normally the `main` function shouldn't be specified in shader, for version-specific wrappers will be inserted at compile-time.

-assigning the return value of the specified function to the ouput of current shader stage. (gl_Position or the final output color).<br>
+assigning the return value of the specified function to the ouput of current shader stage. (gl_Position or the final output color).

-You can find all the optional parameter list [here](pass-parameter-list.md).
+You can find all of the optional parameters in the [pass parameter list](pass-parameter-list.md) documentation.

 ## Shader Chunks
 Syntactically shader chunks are a superset of GLSL, all the extended features will be processed immediately at resource compile-time.<br>